 There are more wine and cider tasting opportunities on the peninsula than you could take advantage of.
 A couple of distilleries have also made appearances.

 Glen Arbor offers kayaking rentals with shuttle service as well as bike rentals.
-There is also miniature golf.

 The Cherry Republic headquarters are also in Glen Arbor, with a wide variety of cherry products and free samples!